snaplemouton/renpy_migration_helper/README.md

 A utility library for Ren’Py that provides future-proof variable migration support.
 Created by Mispeled.

+## Do not use this library unless you plan on updating it
+Migration Helper isn't rollback compliant, therefore using it is not recommended unless you plan on updating the code to make it rollback compliant.
+The only way I can personally think of doing it in the current version of Ren'py is by creating a custom rollback system that works in parallel with Ren'py's rollback system.
+Which is more work than it's worth.
+Just use a better Game Engine at that point.

 ## Features
 Migration of variables to new global variables after game updates.